Tax Code br – What Do They Mean?

 Above are certain prominently used letters in respect of tax codes.

-Apart from these, tax codes that have the letter ‘K’in the beginning signify that you have income that is not taxed another way, and it is more than your tax-free allowance.
+Apart from these, tax codes with the letter ‘K’ in the beginning signify that you have income that is not taxed another way, which is more than your tax-free allowance.

 It happens in the following cases: